Virtual Trainings Portal

 • Lisa Gordon, CEP Partner & Project Director, School Systems Partnerships & Programs, Bank Street Education Center, Bank Street College of Education

-• Rosemarie Allen., CEP Partner & Project Director, School Systems Partnerships & Programs, Bank Street Education Center
+• Rosemarie Allen, CEP Partner & Project Director, School Systems Partnerships & Programs, Bank Street Education Center

 • Eva Marie Shivers, CEP Partners & Executive Director of Indigo Cultural Center